Lieutenant commander (Royal Navy)

-Lieutenant commander (often abbreviated Lt Cdr), formerly more commonly lieutenant-commander, is a senior officer rank in the Royal Navy of the United Kingdom.
-It is immediately junior to commander and immediately senior to the naval rank of lieutenant.
+Lieutenant Commander (often abbreviated Lt Cdr), formerly more commonly Lieutenant-Commander, is a senior officer rank in the Royal Navy of the United Kingdom.
+It is immediately junior to Commander and immediately senior to the naval rank of Lieutenant.

-The equivalent rank in the British Army and Royal Marines is major; and in the Royal Air Force, it is squadron leader.
+The equivalent rank in the British Army and Royal Marines is Major; and in the Royal Air Force, it is Squadron Leader.

+In keeping with all other double-barrelled officer ranks in the UK Armed Forces, Lieutenant Commander is abbreviated to its higher component in shorthand.
+Thus, Lieutenant Commander John Smith of the Royal Navy should be referred to as "Commander Smith" and addressed as either "Commander Smith" or, simply, "Commander".
+The full rank of "Lieutenant Commander" should only be used when the officer's full name ("Lieutenant Commander John Smith Royal Navy") is used.

 History

-Originally having fewer officer ranks than the Army, the Navy previously split some of its ranks by seniority (time in rank) to provide equivalence: hence a lieutenant with fewer than eight years' seniority wore two stripes and ranked with an army captain; a lieutenant of eight years or more wore two stripes with a thinner one in between, and ranked with a major.
-This distinction was abolished when the rank of lieutenant-commander was introduced in March 1914, although promotion to that rank remained automatic following eight years' seniority in the rank of lieutenant.
+Originally having fewer officer ranks than the Army, the Navy previously split some of its ranks by seniority (time in rank) to provide equivalence: hence a Lieutenant with fewer than eight years' seniority wore two stripes and ranked with an army Captain; a lieutenant of eight years or more wore two stripes with a thinner one in between, and ranked with a Major.
+This distinction was abolished when the rank of Lieutenant-Commander was introduced in April 1914, although promotion to that rank remained automatic following eight years' seniority in the rank of Lieutenant.
 Automatic promotion was stopped in 2000, with the introduction of Pay2000 – The Armed Forces Pay Model, with promotion thereafter awarded only on merit.